Rusich Group: Ideology and symbols

 Rusich emblem featuring a combination of the Kolovrat swastika, the Black Sun, the Algiz rune, the Týr rune, the ribbon of Saint George and the black-yellow-white flag of the Russian Empire.

 "Rusich" is described as a far-right extremist and neo-Nazi unit.
 According to Petrovsky, Rusich is "a Pan-Slavic, Pan-Scandinavian group."

 The following are used as symbols of the group: runes, in particular Tiwaz (ᛏ) (meaning the god of military prowess Týr), the eight-rayed Kolovrat, Valknut, and code slogans.
 Like many Russian nationalists, they also use the Russian imperial flag (black-yellow-white tricolor), but reversed so that white is on top.

 Milchakov became an influential figure among the neo-fascist youth in Russia.
 He is also one of the few who were not affected by arrests upon his return to Russia.
 According to Milchakov himself, his group does not even try to get into politics, no matter how insulting it is for decisions from above.

-In post on their Telegram channel on how to “solve the Ukrainian question,” they propose forcing Ukrainian women to serve as wives of Russian soldiers without any civil or human rights.
-In particular, they call for soldiers to be “given 2-3 girls each” aged 10 or below as sexual slaves “to solve the demographic question in Russia.”
+In post on their Telegram channel on how to "solve the Ukrainian question," they propose forcing Ukrainian women to serve as wives of Russian soldiers without any civil or human rights.
+In particular, they call for soldiers to be "given 2-3 girls each" aged 10 or below as sexual slaves "to solve the demographic question in Russia."
 Further, they claim that "rape is not a crime" and "Ukrainian women dream about being raped by Russian soldiers".

-According to religious studies scholars Kaarina Aitamurto and Ross Downing Rusich members are anti-Christian and view Christians as egalitarian, passive and weak and Christianity as whole as a cunning Jewish plot to enslave Russians.
-Some of them "align with satanism for the reason that Satan is the one who is fighting against the Jewish God".
+According to religious studies scholars Kaarina Aitamurto and Ross Downing, Rusich members are anti-Christian and view it as a cunning Jewish plot to enslave Russians.
+Christians are seen as egalitarian, passive and weak.
+Some members "align with satanism for the reason that Satan is the one who is fighting against the Jewish God".